 There are many benefits to exercising under the supervision of a trained coach.
 They can help ensure proper form for safety and correct any habits that could be harmful.
 They can help you push your limits and keep you working when you feel ready to quit.
 Having a set time to show up creates accountability.
 A coach can design programming that provides muscle variety and a well-rounded training program.

 Maybe Jazzercise isn’t your thing, but not all instructor-led workouts are the same.
-Coaches can lead classes such as CrossFit, Orange Theory, weightlifting and even goat yoga.
-Maybe you’d feel more comfortable with one-on-one or small group instruction.
-Thanks to COVID-19, many classes now offer either a live, streamed session or recorded workouts.
+Coaches can lead classes such as CrossFit, Orange Theory, weightlifting and even goat yoga or maybe you’d feel more comfortable with one-on-one or small group instruction.

 Maggie Martin: PELOTON

 Advertising Director Maggie Martin has combined instructor-led classes with working out at home on her own schedule.
 “I’ve been in the fitness space for quite awhile and have tried different workouts and gyms.
 I competed in figure competitions before it was cool.
 I tried CrossFit and powerlifting.
 I’ve been working out at Muscle Farm for the last three years and recently added barre to the routine.
 But I wanted something that was quick before work.
 Something I didn’t have to get in the car and drive to.
 Peloton allowed me to get workouts in from home.
 I can pick the length of the class, the type of class and even a leisurely bike ride through another part of the world.
 You do have to be diligent.
 I always tell my boyfriend when I’m going to do a Peloton workout.
 That way, he can keep me accountable.”